 After eight weeks, the students’ muscular strength had increased by 31 percent, muscular endurance by 57 percent, flexibility by 188 percent, and VO2max by 7 percent.
 VO2max is is a measure of the maximum volume of oxygen that the body can use.
 Typically it takes about 15 to 20 weeks of consistent exercise to see improvements in VO2max, so a 7 percent increase if eight weeks shouldn’t be taken lightly.
 These results show us that, yes, we can label yoga as our “workout” for the day.

-Of course, the level of workout depends on which style and level class you decide to take.
+Of course, the level of yoga workout depends on which style and level class you decide to take.
 A hot power vinyasa class is going to be much more physically rigorous than a yin class.
-Don’t discount yin classes though - they are magical in their own way!
+Don’t discount yin classes though – they are magical in their own way!
 Sun Salutations and other continuously linked poses will increase your heart rate, strengthening your aerobic system and counting as cardio.
 Keep a good, steady pace, matching your breath to your movement, for best results.
-Many yoga poses, think standing poses, balancing poses, and inversions, build strength because they require sustained isometric contractions of different large and small muscles.
+Many yoga poses, think standing poses, balancing poses, and inversions, build strength because they require sustained isometric contractions of different large and small muscles to increase muscle strength, making yoga a great strength training workout.

-Try including the following five yoga asanas in your practice to increase your heart rate and really break a mindful sweat:
+Try including the following five yoga asanas in your practice to increase your heart rate and really break a mindful sweat.
+Remember that yoga doesn’t have to be in a studio, there are plenty of yoga videos online to help you with your practice:

 1. Phalakasana (Plank pose) – abs, arms, spine, quadriceps, mind